Military heraldry

 Escudo de Castilla y León

-Bertrand de Blanchefort outlined
+Bertrand de Blanchefort four-step scheme

 Barry of four per pale counterchanged Or and Gules.